Sirak-K/my-project-3/README.md

 ### Game Setup
 -   Each player gets their ships placed on their own grid without the other player seeing.
 -   Ships can be placed horizontally or vertically.
--   Ships must be placed entirely within the grid.
--   Players cannot place ships adjacent to each other.

 ### Gameplay Mechanics
 -   Players take turns guessing the location of the other player's ships by calling out a coordinate on the grid.